-In the absence of the campus police, students are asked to contact the Student Services Office who will contact the proper authorities for assistance.
-If the Student Services Office is closed, all campus telephones are equipped to connect with the 911 emergency number.
+If a police officer is not immediately available, students are asked to contact Student Services & Support, who will contact the proper authorities for assistance.
+If the Student Services & Support Office is closed, all campus telephones are equipped to connect with the 911 emergency number.